ivanwolkow/tax-calculator/README.md

 * [dividend calculator](./dividend-calculator) (even if you don't sell anything you still might receive a taxable dividend as a shareholder)

-You can use these tools either as standalone CLI application or via [tax-calculator-api](./tax-calculator-api) which is deployed to **Amazon ECS Fargate cluster** by means of Github CI/CD.
+You can use these tools either as standalone CLI application or via [tax-calculator-api](./tax-calculator-api) which is deployed to a cloud application platform.